Exclusive - Transatlantic divide: how U.S. pays three times more for drugs

 The United States, which leaves pricing to market competition, has higher drug prices than other countries where governments directly or indirectly control medicine costs.

-That makes it by far the most profitable market for pharmaceutical companies, leading to complaints that Americans are effectively subsidizing health systems elsewhere.
+That makes it by far the most profitable market for pharmaceutical companies, leading to complaints that Americans are effectively subsidising health systems elsewhere.

 Manufacturers say decent returns are needed to reward high-risk research and prices reflect the economic value provided by medicines.
 They also point to higher U.S. survival rates for diseases such as cancer and the availability of industry-backed access schemes for poorer citizens.